Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 ## Using amdgpu-monitor
 By default, *amdgpu-monitor* will display a text based table in the current terminal window that updates every sleep duration as defined by *--sleep N* or 2s by default.
+If you using water cooling, you can us the *--no_fans* to remove fan functionality.
 ```
 ┌─────────────┬────────────────┬────────────────┐
 │Card #       │card1           │card0           │
 ├─────────────┼────────────────┼────────────────┤
-│Model        │RX Vega64       │Vega 20 [Radeon │
+│Model        │RX Vega64       │Vega 20  Radeon │
 │Load %       │99              │93              │
 │Power (W)    │60.0            │138.0           │
 │Power Cap (W)│140.0           │140.0           │